Jump to content

 Open it with a text editor (such as Notepad) and configure the following variables:

-$TempDir = "" # Path for temporary installation/download files (e.g., "D:\files") $WinIDSRoot = "" # Primary home directory for WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode for rule updates $SensorName = "" # A unique name for this Host Sensor (e.g., "HostName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation $SnortUser = "snort" # Master Host ALERT Database Username $SnortPass = "l0gg3r" # Master Host ALERT Database Password $RootUser = "root" # Master Host (Root) MySQL/PostgreSQL Database Username $RootPass = "d1ngd0ng" # Master Host (Root) MySQL/PostgreSQL Database Password Save all changes to config.conf and close the editor.
+$TempDir = "" # Path for temporary installation/download files (e.g., "D:\files") $WinIDSRoot = "" # Primary home directory for WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode for rule updates $SensorName = "" # Unique name for this host sensor (e.g., "HostName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation $SnortUser = "snort" # Master host ALERT database username $SnortPass = "l0gg3r" # Master host ALERT database password $RootUser = "root" # Master host (root) MySQL/PostgreSQL database username $RootPass = "d1ngd0ng" # Master host (root) MySQL/PostgreSQL database password Save all changes to config.conf and close the editor.

-The Username and password values above are defaults.
-For production environments, it is strongly advised to update these credentials to enhance network security but if there is any doubt, leave them as is.
+The username and password values shown above are defaults.
+For production environments, it is strongly advised to update these credentials to enhance network security.
+If there is any doubt, leave them as-is.

-The SnortUser/Pass credentials are used by Barnyard2 to authenticate with the ALERT database.
-These credentials also facilitate the connection between remote nodes and the Master Host across the LAN/WAN.
+The SnortUser/SnortPass credentials are used by Barnyard2 to authenticate with the ALERT database.
+These credentials also facilitate the connection between remote nodes and the master host across the LAN or WAN.

-The RootUser/Pass credentials are administrative and used for command-line database management post-installation and also used for the Database manager utility.
+The RootUser/RootPass credentials are administrative and used for command-line database management post-installation, as well as for the Database Manager utility.

 Use caution when modifying default settings.
 Ensure all changes are recorded for future administrative reference.

-The RestorePoint utility relies on the initial "first-run" snapshot to execute a rollback.
+The RestorePoint utility relies on the initial first-run snapshot to execute a rollback.
 If this snapshot is detected, the utility will revert the system to its original pre-installation state.
-However, if the snapshot is missing, the process will automatically terminate to prevent system instability.
+If the snapshot is missing, the process will automatically terminate to prevent system instability.

 Without a valid snapshot, a clean rollback cannot be performed.
 In this scenario, you must manually resolve the conflict, restore from a full system backup, or initiate a fresh installation.
 Note that while the recovery process leaves $WinIDSRoot and $TempDir untouched, performing a new installation will permanently delete all data within the $WinIDSRoot directory.